 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board.
-The Scheme is a for-profit entity for the purpose of preparing the financial statements.

 The financial statements are prepared on the basis of fair value measurement of assets and liabilities, except where otherwise stated.